INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/docs/jetstream_installation.md

 9. Drag the DeepLabCut icon into the dock

-### Jupyter Desktop shortcut
+### Jupyter desktop shortcut

-1. Download the Jupyter icon from the web browser
+1. Download the Jupyter icon from the web browser and save it as "jupyterIcon.png"

 2. Create a launch_jupyter.sh file